 Taking Pets on Hiking Trails is Not Advised: Pets may attract bears and cougars and are not allowed on trails in our national parks and refuges.
 If dogs are permitted, keep them on a short leash to avoid conflicts with wildlife.

 Bicyclists and Runners should carefully select the areas they are recreating in and be extra alert in cougar, bear, and rattlesnake country.
 Speed and quietness increase risks of a sudden encounter.
-Wearing ear plugs and listening devices should be avoided as it drowns out sounds around you.
+Wearing ear buds and listening devices should be avoided as it drowns out sounds around you.

 Hike at a pace everyone can maintain and stay together.
 Cougars and some bears behave in a predatory manner and will seek the easiest target.
 Don't hike ahead or allow someone to fall behind, especially children and pets.